Udev

-udev (userspace /dev) is a device manager for the Linux kernel.
+udev (userspace /dev) is a device manager and a device API set for the Linux kernel.
 As the successor of devfsd and hotplug, udev primarily manages device nodes in the /dev directory.
 At the same time, udev also handles all user space events raised when hardware devices are added into the system or removed from it, including firmware loading as required by certain devices. udev was developed by Greg Kroah-Hartman and Kay Sievers, with much help from Dan Stekloff, among others.

 Rationale

-It is an operating system's kernel that is responsible for providing an abstract interface of the hardware to the rest of the software.
-Being a monolithic kernel, the Linux kernel does exactly that: device drivers are part of the Linux kernel, and make up more than half of its source code.
+An operating system's kernel is responsible for providing an abstract interface of the hardware to the rest of the software.
+Being a monolithic kernel, the Linux kernel incorporates device drivers which account for more than half of its source code.
 Hardware can be accessed through system calls or over their device nodes.

-To be able to deal with peripheral devices that are hotplug-capable in a user-friendly way, a part of handling all of these hotplug-capable hardware devices was handed over from the kernel to a daemon running in user-space.
+To be able to deal with hotplug-capable peripheral devices in a user-friendly way, some of the responsibility for handling hotplug-capable hardware devices was delegated from the kernel to a daemon running in user-space.
 Running in user space serves security and stability purposes.